GitHub - afreidah/s3-orchestrator: Multi-backend S3-compatible proxy with quota management, replication, and rebalancing

 Task Interval Advisory Lock Description

-Usage flush + metrics configurable (default 30s) When Redis active Flushes usage counters to PostgreSQL, then refreshes quota stats, usage baselines, object counts, and multipart counts.
+Usage flush + metrics configurable (default 30s) When Redis configured Flushes usage counters to PostgreSQL, then refreshes quota stats, usage baselines, object counts, and multipart counts.
 Updates Prometheus gauges.
 Adaptive mode shortens interval near limits.
-Advisory lock prevents concurrent GETSET when Redis is active; without Redis each instance flushes independently.
+Advisory lock is acquired whenever Redis is configured (regardless of health) to prevent double-counting during recovery.

 Stale multipart cleanup 1h Yes Aborts multipart uploads older than 24h and deletes their temporary part objects.